 If you would like to chat about any of the issues explored in this post and find out more about my services and how I’ve to help business owners overcome their self-limiting beliefs, please get in touch.
 Call 0796 715 1790 or email [email protected]

 We all know of confident people who walk tall, speak with self-assurance and never seem fazed by work, family or anything else.
-By comparison they might make use feel anxious, overly apologetic, and full of self-doubts and negative thoughts.
+By comparison, they might make use feel anxious, overly apologetic, and full of self-doubts and negative thoughts.
 However, don’t be fooled by first impressions, many people have moments where things don’t look so great – it’s just that some of us are better at putting on a brave face than others.

-When your confidence does take a nosedive due to circumstances, such as relationship problems, issues at work or family worries, try to think of it as temporary setback and address the issue before it gets worse.
+When your confidence does take a nosedive due to circumstances, such as relationship problems, issues at work or family worries, try to think of it as a temporary setback and address the issue before it gets worse.
 Self-confidence is something that we can learn, helping us to cope with stress and anxiety, feel good and have a more positive attitude.
-Not only that it can rub off on other people, so if your family members or friends are going through a rough period, your self-confidence and ability to face issues head on can inspire them too.
+Not only that it can rub off on other people, so if your family members or friends are going through a rough period, your self-confidence and ability to face issues head-on can inspire them too.

 Self-efficacy is the strength of your self-belief in your ability to achieve your goals.
 Albert Bandura, a prominent psychologist created the ‘Self-efficacy model’, suggesting that self-confidence comes from self-efficacy.
 This model suggests that self-efficacy influences the way a person thinks, feels, acts and, therefore, makes decisions.
-A person can work to develop the task oriented skills and motivation to succeed at their own level of self-efficacy.
+A person can work to develop the task-oriented skills and motivation to succeed at their own level of self-efficacy.
 For example, if you were an athlete and have had a setback where you have been injured and stuck at home for a while, you might have felt depressed, your self-confidence dipped and feel sorry for yourself, you can raise your self-efficacy and self-confidence level by looking at your past achievements and draw on those past accomplishments.
 By using mental imagery/ rehearsal techniques, vivid imagery of past performances and positive thoughts you can change your mindset and work towards positive goals.

-Also you can identify and dispute your irrational thoughts or maladaptive thoughts, which are called cognitive distortions through a process called cognitive restructuring.
+Also, you can identify and dispute your irrational thoughts or maladaptive thoughts, which are called cognitive distortions through a process called cognitive restructuring.

-Here is a PDF document to help you create a goal setting system, which is one of the most important skills you need to become and remain self-confident: Create a Goal Setting System
+Here is a PDF document to help you create a goal-setting system, which is one of the most important skills you need to become and remain self-confident: Create a Goal Setting System

 Here are some techniques you can try at home to help build your self-confidence, helping you cope with life’s challenges: